-24) Chassis Intrusion Lead (2-pin ACHA)
+23) Chassis Intrusion Lead (2-pin CHA)

 This lead is for a chassis designed for chassis intrusion detection.
 After-market toggle switches may also be installed to the chassis panel or on any removable components.
 Two wires should be available from the chassis to connect to this lead.
-When any chassis component is removed, the contact should open and the motherboard will record a chassis intrusion event.
-The event can then be processed by software such as LDCM.
-If the chassis intrusion lead is not used, a jumper cap must be placed over the pins to close the circuit.
+When any chassis component is removed, the circuit should open and the motherboard will record a chassis intrusion event.
+If the chassis intrusion connector is not used, a jumper cap must be placed over the pins to close the circuit.

-CUW(E)-FX Chassis Open Alarm Lead
+CUW Chassis Open Alarm Lead

-25) ATX Power Supply Connector (20-pin block ATXPWR)
+24) ATX Power Supply Connector (20-pin block ATXPWR)